Medicare and dental coverage: Key takeaways

 Legislative help on the way?

+And high-quality dental insurance for adults remains elusive.
 Bills are routinely introduced in Congress to add dental care to Medicare’s list of covered services, but have thus far not been successful.

 Most recently, Senator Ben Cardin (D, Maryland) introduced the Medicare Dental Benefit Act of 2019 (S.22).
 The legislation calls for Medicare Part B to cover services “that are necessary to prevent disease and promote oral health, restore oral structures to health and function, and treat emergency conditions.”
 These would include things like cleanings, exams, x-rays, fillings, extractions, root canals, crowns, dentures, emergency dental care, and “other necessary services related to dental and oral health.”